LazVeiga/LazVeiga/README.md

     * Currently diving into the beauty of the French language.

-  - ⚡ Passionate about training, business studies enthusiast, music and cinema lover, and obsessed with self-improvement.
-I genuinely believe that networking forms the fundamental basis for any form of prosperity.
+  - ⚡ I genuinely believe that networking forms the fundamental basis for any form of prosperity.
 </details>

 <!-- (Soon) Links -->